*SOC105 Sociology Through Memoir (4)

 SOC335/SWK335 Social Change and Development (4)

 Examines social change and continuity, development and underdevelopment in non-Western societies.
-Addresses impact of colonialism, modernity and globalization on cultures of these societies.
+Addresses impact of colonialism, modernity, and globalization on cultures of these societies.
 Evaluates theories and models for development and modernization from Christian perspective.
-Prerequisites: a 100-level sociology course, and ECB201 or POL106.
+Prerequisites: a 100-level sociology course and junior standing.

 SOC340 Women and World Development (4)